Apps Mission Skills Data Resources About

 See More

 Note that logic is the application of objective rules, which is taught through math and other subjects.
 Analysis is breaking down ideas into smaller components, which is also taught.
 Knowledge helps inform your judgment.
 Critical thinking incorporates all to make a subjective judgment.
-The component skills are just exercises to help develop critical thinking.
+The component skills are exercises to help develop critical thinking.

 In the CCSS & NGSS this is how many standards mention each skill.
 For comparison, notice that Quadratic Equations are cited much more than critical thinking skills: